 The firmware update in autumn 2010, however, reconciled me with the camera.
 In autumn 2011, I bought the M-mount expansion unit, which I originally had not intended to do, and six Leica M lenses for it (15mm, 21mm, 35mm, 50mm, 90mm, and 135mm).
 Actually, this unit opened up a completely new world for me.
 You should, however, carefully consider, whether you really want to engage with it - it can become very, very costly for you (and also challenging...).
 I eagerly awaited the 24-85mm zoom that replaced my S10 camera unit and now has become my favorite unit - and that's it for the moment (don't believe me...).

-Definitely not - as least not as long I do not know your photographic and personal preferences regarding digital cameras.
+Definitely not - as least not as long as I do not know what your photographic and personal preferences regarding digital cameras are.
 I can only tell you what I like and what I like less or not at all.

 For the time being, here is a respective reply that I gave to someone in a forum:

 I am still a bit undecided about the GXR, particularly given all the unfavorable reviews and the bulk of money spent.
 But it was and still is the way I wanted to go and so I have to master it!
 Thanks to Sean Reid's review, I learned a couple of new things about the camera, particularly that it does not use the widest aperture when you look through the viewfinder like SLRs do (I had already seen that images had less depth of field after the image had been taken, but had no explanation for this phenomenon).
 And contrary to Sean, I have always been a proponent of EVFs for various reasons (as I already explained in some forum posts...).